Celebrating Successes: how to boost self-esteem and motivation

 • Treat yourself to something special, whether it’s a fancy coffee, a nice dinner, or a small gift.

 Whatever shape you choose for this celebration, take a moment to reflect on your journey and appreciate how far you’ve come.
 Celebrate the progress you’ve made, no matter how incremental, and recognize the resilience it took to get there.
-The key to success is to find ways to mark the moment and acknowledge the effort that went into achieving your goal.
+As an ADHD writer coach, I am convinced that the key to success is to find ways to mark the moment and acknowledge the effort that went into achieving your goal.

 Which achievements should you celebrate?